-For Corporations Act audits and reviews, those standards have the force of law.
-To the extent that those force of law auditing standards make reference to ethical and quality control requirements, the relevant APESB standards have the same legal enforceability.
+For Corporations Act 2001 audits and reviews, those standards have the force of law.
+To the extent that those force of law auditing standards make reference to ethical and quality control management requirements, the relevant APESB standards have the same legal enforceability.

-Outside of this process APESB standards do not have legal enforceability.
-Compliance with APESB standards is monitored by the professional accounting body to which the member belongs and instances of non-compliance are a matter for the disciplinary processes of the applicable professional accounting body.
+Outside of this process, APESB standards do not have legal enforceability.
+Compliance with APESB standards is monitored by the Professional Body to which the member belongs and instances of non-compliance are a matter for the disciplinary processes of the applicable Professional Body.